How Does the Recent Amendment to the Ellis Act Affect Property Owners’ Re-Rental Rights in San Francisco?

 On January 1, 2020, the Legislature passed AB1399, amending the Ellis Act.
 One part of that amendment provides that an owner may not “decline to make a written re-rental offer to any tenant or lessee who occupied a unit at the time when the owner” filed the Notice of Intent to Withdraw (owner-occupied units excepted).
 The amendment provides that the date of withdrawal for the entire property as a whole is the latest termination date of any unit at that property.
 This means that a claim by any one tenant to extend his/her termination date will extend the date of withdrawal for every unit at the property.
 These rules had not been implemented locally in San Francisco until the July 18, 2022 amendment to Section 37.9A.

 This amendment is likely to generate disputes among owners of buildings owned as Tenancy-in-Common (“TIC”).
 Certain TIC owners keep their San Francisco property as a “pied-a-terre” or for the use of guests and family members.
 It is not unusual for owners to live abroad for extended periods of time while keeping their San Francisco property vacant based on their intention to return to San Francisco.
 Put simply, some owners do not want to be landlords.
-These owners may now be compelled to re-rent their unit if any owner in their TIC building decides to return their unit to the rental market during the ten year-period following an Ellis Act eviction.
+These owners may now be compelled to re-rent their unit if any owner in their TIC building decides to return their unit to the rental market during the ten-year period following an Ellis Act eviction.
 Therefore, TIC Agreements should be carefully drafted to address any agreed-upon limitation on re-rental rights following an Ellis Act eviction.
-TIC buyers should carefully review the TIC Agreement before buying a TIC unit that was withdrawn from the rental market to confirm that the unit will meet their intended use.
+TIC buyers should carefully review the TIC Agreement before buying a TIC unit that was withdrawn from the rental market to confirm that the unit will meet its intended use.

 Ironically, this new amendment will also likely further limit the number of rental units in the City.
 California added the amendment in response to the decision City of W. Hollywood v.
-Kihagi (2017) 16 Cal.App.5th 739, where a withdrawing landlord began offering withdrawn units for market rate rents as soon as the individual constraints expired.
+Kihagi (2017) 16 Cal.App.5th 739, where a withdrawing landlord began offering withdrawn units for market-rate rents as soon as the individual constraints expired.
 Certain legislators regarded the landlord as exploiting a loophole, but the effect of the amendment is that more units will stay off of the market longer.
 Well-meaning though it may have been, the effect of this amendment will likely be contrary to the goal of its proponents.